 Most other banks have links on their web pages with instructions on how to put a travel notification onto your account.
-Bank of America, US Bank and Wells Fargo let you enter the information on their websites or through their mobile apps.
+Bank of America and US Bank let you enter the information on their websites or through their mobile apps.

-Like American Express and Chase, Capital One doesn’t have a place on their website to enter a travel notice but instead tells you that it’s no longer necessary to do so.
+Like American Express and Chase, Capital One and Wells Fargo don’t have a place on their websites to enter a travel notice but instead tells you that it’s no longer necessary to do so.

 We’ve had our troubles with cards being declined and I can also tell you, from working in Orlando, people have their cards declined ALL THE TIME when trying to use them for purchases outside of their normal spending patterns.
 The worst story came from one of our guides on an Adventures By Disney trip who told us that while she was outside the country, her account was locked and the bank required that she go to a branch to get everything resolved.
 Unfortunately, she was 7,000 miles away from the nearest bank location and needed to wait until getting back to the U.S. to unfreeze the account and have access to her money.

 Banks use computers to flag fraudulent purchases.
 They use your previous purchases to help them determine if a charge is typical or unusual.
-The problem is that COVID-19 has drastically changed the spending habits of millions of Americans.
-When travel resumes, it could be a good idea to take a few minutes to let the bank know of your travels.
+If you’ve spent most of the last two years traveling around the US, it would be a good idea to take a few minutes to let the bank know when you’re planning a visit outside the country.
 It won’t totally remove the chance you’ll get a notice about irregular spending, but at least you can let them know you alerted them of your trip in advance if you have to call the bank when they freeze your account.